jerdog/streamlining-devex-revealhugo/content/_index.md

 {{% note %}}
 So in summary, achieving standardized workflows comes down to the following:
-**Templates & Definitions:** With the standardized pipeline templates and definitions, orgs establish the baseline for consistency, which promotes a streamlined and efficient dev process.
+**Templates & Definitions:** With the standardized pipeline templates and definitions that Flux and Argo employ, orgs establish the baseline for consistency, which promotes a streamlined and efficient dev process.
 **Integrations:** Fully integrating with VCS & CI/CD tooling ensures configs maintained and accessible to all
 **Documentation and Training:** docs and training so essential to standardization.
 Orgs are responsible for making sure devs understand how to use the workflows effectively.
 **Continuous Improvement:** Foster culture by regularly reviewing and updating workflows, encouraging feedback and suggesting improvements.
 This helps ensure that standardized practices remain relevant and practical.